akarimin/geev/README.md

 ```

 ## Contribution
 Any contributions are welcomed.
-Also if you find any problem using geev you can create issue in
+Also if you find any problem using geev you can create an issue on
 github issue tracker of the project.
-There is just one limitation for the contribution and it's
+There is only one limitation for contribution: respect the
-respect the code style located in code-style.xml
+code style located in code-style.xml.

 ## License
 Copyright (c) 2018 Behsa Corporation.